shadowimmage/shadowimmage.github.io/content/post/2020-03-03-Django-API-Apps-On-Windows-IIS/index.md

 - Nitin Nain: [Setting up Django on Windows IIS Server][9]
 - Microsoft Docs: [About Sites, Applications, and Virtual Directories in IIS 7 and Above][10]

+## Article Changes

+2020/04/24

+- Added this changelog because this article is getting revised a lot
+- Added notes on MySQL client and resource for precompiled wheels from [uci.edu][11]
+- Added more details on Shibboleth configuration steps to leverage preexisting SSO infrastructure for setting REMOTE_USER

 ---
 [1]: https://www.python.org/downloads/release/python-382/
 [2]: https://docs.djangoproject.com/en/dev/howto/static-files/deployment/